tzapio/tzap/README.md

 This command will automatically generate a meaningful git commit message based on your recent code changes.

-## Cost estimations:
+## Cost Estimation

-In order to search for relevant code Tzap index all files.
-This is done with openais
+Using embeddings and external APIs comes with certain costs.
+Here's a breakdown of those costs:

+### Embeddings

-Initialization of embeddings for this project: 0.04$ (Run once).
-(200 files, 6500 lines of code) Re-fetch when generating with new code changes: 0.0004$ per 1000 "words/tokens"
+Initialization of embeddings for this project cost: $0.04 (Run once).
+(200 files, 6,500 lines of code) Re-fetch when generating with new code changes: $0.0004 per 1,000 "words/tokens"

+### GPT Model

-You can chose to use GPT4 or GPT3.5 (default usually).
+You can choose to use GPT-4 or GPT-3.5 (default usually).

-The ceiling per file for gpt4, is 0.1$.
-(8k "word/token" limit)
+The maximum cost per file for GPT-4 is $0.1 (8,000 "word/token" limit).
-The ceiling per file for gpt3.5, is 0.008$.
-(4k "word/token" limit)
+The maximum cost per file for GPT-3.5 is $0.008 (4,000 "word/token" limit).

+It is important to understand and manage these costs while using Tzap.

 ## Example Code